Basarab the Old

-Basarab III cel Bătrân ("the Old"), also known as Laiotă Basarab or Basarab Laiotă (? – 22 December 1480) was Voivode of the principality of Wallachia in the 1470s, repeating the achievement of Dan II in being elected by the boyars as voivode on five occasions.
+Basarab III cel Bătrân ("the Old"), also known as Laiotă Basarab or Basarab Laiotă (? – 22 December 1480) was ruler of the Principality of Wallachia in the 1470s.

+Biography

+After Basarab's brother, Vladislav II of Wallachia, was killed by their cousin, Vlad Dracula, in a duel in 1456, he laid claim to Wallachia against Dracula, thus becoming the third pretender to the Wallachian throne.
+Two decades later, in November 1476, Vlad invaded Wallachia with Hungarian and Moldavian support forcing Basarab to flee to the Ottoman Empire.
+However, Basarab returned, and Vlad was murdered in late 1476 or early 1477.

+Basarab repeated the achievement of Dan II in being elected by the boyars as Voivode on five occasions.
 Moreover, he succeeded the same ruler (Radu cel Frumos in Basarab's case) on four occasions.
 Two of his reigns also surrounded the last period in which Vlad III the Impaler ruled over Wallachia.

+Like so many others of his contemporaries who held Fogaras – Mircea the Elder, Vlad the Impaler, and Radu the Fair – he regularly granted estates to their boyars or awarded the heads of the local communities with the title boyar.

-In 1479 he joined in the Battle of Breadfield, and died in December 1480.
+In 1479, Basarab joined in the Battle of Breadfield, and died in December 1480.